alpas/resources/README.md

 # Resources
-A curated list of kick-ass resources and real-life apps for Alpas Framework
+A curated list of kick-ass resources and real-life apps for Alpas web framework

 - [Websites](#website)
 - [Alpas Ecosystem](#ecosystem)